 In 1971, Werner Heisenberg, in his essay, "The Meaning of Beauty in Exact Science", recalled the eminent creative power inherent in beauty as a postulated principle of existing in itself at all times for the discovery of the true.
 Things that are perceived as beautiful are associated with a high degree of symmetry in nature as in the fine arts, in physics and mathematics with the symmetry of equations and in chemistry with the symmetry of molecules and structures.
-Based on the belief in the connection between beauty and truth, the Foundation recognises and promotes research into highly symmetrical compounds in chemistry.
+The Foundation, therefore, resting in the belief of a connection between aesthetics and scientific knowledge, recognises the application of symmetry principles and research into highly symmetrical compounds in chemistry and its interdisciplinary sciences.